-Roxana Matiella is the Senior Site Manager with the W. Haywood Burns Institute.
+Roxana Matiella is a member of the Social Justice and Well-being team with the W. Haywood Burns Institute.
 Roxana brings approximately 25 years of experience working with child welfare, mental health, youth and adult justice systems.
 Roxana has dedicated the past ten years working exclusively within social justice reform.
 Roxana’s diverse experience and knowledge with crucial system partners bring insight and strategies enhancing the mission of the W. Haywood Burns Institute.

 Roxana previously worked for the Center for Children’s Law and Policy (CCLP) as the Director of Alternatives to Incarceration.
 Her primary role was to manage and provide support to team leaders leading the efforts of the Juvenile Detention Alternatives to Incarceration (JDAI) of the Annie E. Casey Foundation.
 Roxana assisted in leading the JDAI work in 17 states and 52 counties with intentionality toward measurable outcomes.
 Roxana’s other focus at CCLP was to provide racial and ethnic disparity technical assistance and training at the local, state, and national level.
 Roxana was a faculty member of the Georgetown University Racial and Ethnic Disparity Certificate Program in Washington, D.C.